UIGyeol/2024/README.md

-#first-repository

-This is practice of java, c and python mainly review
+This is practice of java, c and python. mainly review